 Plunge Milling a Pocket – Image courtesy of BobCAD…

-The graphic shows a typical plunge milling operation for a square pocket, courtesy of BobCAD.
-As you can see, a chain of holes are plunged vertically with the tool to rough out most of the pocket area.
+The graphic shows a typical plunge milling operation for a square pocket.
+As you can see, a chain of holes are plunged vertically with the milling cutter to rough out most of the pocket area.
 A subsequent finish pass will complete the pocket.

 What are Plunge Milling’s Advantages?

 I called Plunge Milling a “Secret Weapon” above because it can really save your bacon in some situations.
 It is designed to take advantage of two important properties:

 - Twist drills often have much higher material removal rates than endmills.

 - Most CNC Machines have Z as their stiffest axis.
 By changing forces from side forces (XY plane) to axial (Z) up and down forces, we get much more rigid cutting.